remoteoss/json-schema-form/README.md

 <p align="center">
   <code>json-schema-form</code> is a headless UI form library powered by <a href="https://json-schema.org/">JSON Schemas</a>.
 <br/>
-  It transforms JSON schemas into Javascript to be consumed by your UI libraries.
+  It transforms JSON schemas into Javascript `fields` to be more easily consumed by your UI libraries.
 </p>

 ---

 ### Why JSON Schemas for forms?

-JSON Schemas are the SSoT (Single Source of Truth) that allows you to share form's _structure_ and _validations_ between frontend and backend, regardless of the language used.
+JSON Schemas are the SSoT (Single Source of Truth) that allows you to share form's data _structure_ and _validations_ between the server (backend) and the client (frontend), regardless of the language used.

+You can use it beyond UI Forms, like lists, tables, and any other UI that needs structured JSON data.

 ## Installation